 Modern Portfolio Theory and Strategic Asset Allocation

-Modern Portfolio Theory puts forth the hypothesis that investors can create portfolios which provide them maximum or optimum returns for a given level of risk.
-It also extolls the virtues of diversification, i.e. spreading a portfolio across asset classes as well as instruments.
+Modern Portfolio Theory puts forth the hypothesis that investors can create portfolios that provide them maximum or optimum returns for a given level of risk.
+It also extolls the virtues of diversification, i.e., spreading a portfolio across asset classes and instruments.

-Strategic Asset Allocation uses Modern Portfolio Theory as a base by making use of the efficiency of markets.
-It does so by determining an asset allocation, based on risk tolerance, and then sticking to it, instead of trying to assess the direction of markets.
+Strategic Asset Allocation uses Modern Portfolio Theory as a base by using the efficiency of markets.
+It does so by determining an asset allocation based on risk tolerance and then sticking to it instead of trying to assess the direction of markets.
 This discipline is the cornerstone of the Strategic Asset Allocation approach.

 Strategic Asset Allocation Process

 Assessment of Risk